This is the final part of three posts

 you are asking your child ‘to compare’ or ‘evaluate’.

-You might like to download the 1st page of this link
+You might like to download this chart

 and stick it up on the fridge as a reminder